 Last summer my very dear (and ridiculously stylish) friend Jess quit her impressive job to travel for six months.
-I sent her a copy of my Wanderlust Workbook and counted the days till I could pick her up at MSP international airport.
-She’s a woman who lives out of her suitcase every day.
+I counted the days till I could pick her up at MSP international airport; she’s a woman who lives out of her suitcase every day.

 When I pictured Jess traveling I rather imagined she’d stop being so painfully stylish.
 My own travel outfits are fine but I’m not sure anyone in Paris is going to mistake me for a local.